Medically reviewed by Leonard N. Zinman, MD, FACS, FRCS

 if you have symptoms of a broken penis, get it check immediately.

 Go to either your Urologist, your doctor, or an emergency room right now.
 Don't risk death or amputation of your penis because of gangrene.

-If your broken penis is not life threatening, the biggest danger becomes your choice of professional care.
+If your injury is not life threatening, the biggest danger becomes your choice of professional care.

 Caution: There is a simple surgery for a broken penis.
 And, there is a devastatingly radical surgery for a broken penis.
 Both do the same job.